 Welcome to Goddard Vets Tooting

-This branch is accredited by the Royal College of Veterinary Surgeons (RCVS), following a diligent assessment the RCVS is satisfied that we maintain the highest standards of veterinary care.
+Our Tooting practice is accredited by the Royal College of Veterinary Surgeons (RCVS).
+Following a diligent assessment, the RCVS is satisfied that we maintain the highest standards of veterinary care.

 Great news!
 We can now offer video consultations and online chat via Petsapp.
 Download now to connect with us, for more information click here.